-The Policy Intentions Document consultation in 2021 attracted some 88% and 80% respectively for suggested policies in respect of identifying and controlling development within three possible Local Heritage Areas within the Neighbourhood Area.
+5.2.11 The Policy Intentions Document consultation in 2021 attracted some 88% and 80% support respectively for suggested policies in respect of identifying and controlling development within three possible Local Heritage Areas within the Neighbourhood Area.
+In the Regulation 14 consultation, 72% of respondents supported both policies in respect of four Local Heritage Areas.

-As set out above, a significant part of Pannal village already enjoys conservation area status.
+5.2.12 As set out above, a significant part of Pannal village already enjoys conservation area status.
 The current designation however excludes 'All Saints/Sandy Bank' and 'Pannal Methodist Church and Environs', together with two areas of Burn Bridge - Malthouse Lane and Hill Foot/Hill Top Lane - felt, with good evidential justification, to be worthy of similar protection.
 These areas have been assessed through focus and steering group work, in line with guidance set out in Historic England's advice note 1 (HEAN 1) "Conservation Area Designation, Appraisal and Management" and adjudged to meet criteria warranting their identification as Local Heritage Areas.
 The Neighbourhood Plan Policies Map illustrates these areas, as does Map 3.
 Appendix 4 sets out the detailed evidence and assessments.